 There are a few components to this baked French toast, and every step is totally worth it.

-If you’re a fan of custardy breakfast foods and overnight French toast, then you may also want to try my chocolate donut bread pudding or make this Moravian Sugar Cake Baked French Toast for Christmas brunch.
+If you’re a fan of custardy breakfast foods and overnight French toast, then you may also want to try my chocolate donut bread pudding, my Valentine-perfect stuffed French toast or make this Moravian Sugar Cake Baked French Toast for Christmas brunch.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Your price is unaffected.
 For more information, please see our disclosure policy.

 Baked French Toast and Bread Pudding: Delicious Synonyms

 I’ve been able to have the windows open the last couple of nights, and I am in the mood for sweaters, fires, and hot chocolate.

 So to start off the fall festivities, I bring you apple cider doughnut French toast casserole.

 We all know baked French toast, French toast casserole, and bread pudding are all pretty much the same thing, so feel to enjoy it for breakfast, for dessert, at a Thanksgiving brunch or with a cup of beaten coffee.